 - 1/2 teaspoon baking soda

 - 1 1/4 cups buttermilk (either low-fat or full-fat)

-- For the glaze
+For the icing

-- 2 tablespoons cream cheese, softened
+- 2 tablespoons cream cheese room temperature

 - 2 tablespoons buttermilk